-Before you begin your board search or write your NED CV, it is important that you can articulate a compelling board pitch and profile.
+Before you begin your board search or even write your NED CV, it is important that write a board profile that is powerful and will get you selected for a board interview.
 It is one of the greatest challenges I see potential board members struggle with.
-An effective board profile can make the difference between being appointed or not even selected for a board interview.
-So, the question is not should you write a board profile, but rather, how do you write a powerful one.
-Above all, you must be able to articulate what you bring to the table.
+You must be able to articulate what you bring to the table.

 Whilst there is no such thing as a static board profile (your board profile will adjust depending on who the reader is and what organisation they are representing) your profile must address the five (5) core elements a Chair/decision-maker wants to see in a successful candidate (Prior Governance Experience, Your Executive Skills, Your Networks and Connections, Demonstrable Passion and Cultural Fit).
 There are also a couple of other elements to consider as well – Industry Experience, Governance Qualifications and Diversity.
 The totality of these elements addresses a Chair’s motivations.
 Being able to articulate these both formally and informally, is your board pitch – the reason you should be appointed to a board.